 If you blog post/page is informative and provides real value then people are going to share it and link to it from other websites.
 This will help to push your listing further up the Google rankings because the more links the better.
 Think of each link to your website as a vote of confidence, a signal of trust.
 Google will reward such websites with higher rankings.

-This is the basics of optimising a web page.
+These are the basics of optimising a web page.
 There is a lot more you can do to get your web site listed higher up on Google, but this is the starting point.
 If you don’t want to add a blog, just add normal web pages, but ensure those pages contain the words and phrases we spoke about in step 1.

 Good luck and remember me when you’re rich and famous!